naive2kj90/naive2kj90.github.io/project_face_clone.md

 subtitle: Real-time High-Quality Face Tracking System
 ---

 The main goal of our experiment is to show a real-time detailed 3-D face tracking system.
 The face tracking system consists of two big steps to consider.
-First, we have to make a deformable 3-D face scan.
-The quality of the face depends on what purpose the user wants to use it.
-Second, we have to track the face and deform the 3-D face scan from 1th step.
+First, we have to make a deformable 3-D face scan from the 1st frame.
+Second, we have to track the face and deform the 3-D face scan for the 2nd and the rest frame.
 The 3-D face, shown on the screen has to track the user’s face and deform in a few milliseconds to provide a real-time experience.
 {: .text-justify}

 ## System Design